utils.math.statistics

 Find outliers in the array and return the mask where outliers

-.
+are marked with True.
 NaNs and INFs, if any, do not count

 as outliers.

-, then non-outlier values
+If joinNeighbouringOutliers is True, then non-outlier values

 between neighbouring outliers will be marked as outliers too.
 The same